 Fall.
 Introduces basic supply and demand concepts applied to health care markets, using microeconomic theory.
-Topics of discussion include what does or does not make health care distinctive as an economic good, the market for health care in theory and practice, and economic proposals to overcome existing market failure.
+Topics of discussion include what does or does not make health care distinctive as an economic good, the market for health care in theory and practice, and the behavior of stakeholders within the market given the incentives they face.